wonjunjo123/Weighted-Anchors-Multiple-Comparison/README.md

 ## When to Use This Method vs. Tukey's HSD

 ### Use this method when:
+- You want to detect real, but small differences
 - You have a **moderate number of groups** (3–6) where some comparisons are near the boundary of significance and careful budget allocation matters
 - You are willing to accept **slightly variable FWER** in exchange for improved power on borderline comparisons
 - You want a **tunable procedure** — `eta` allows you to control how aggressively budget is redistributed
-- Comparisons are of **unequal scientific importance** and you want the procedure to naturally focus sensitivity where it is most needed

 ### Use Tukey's HSD when:

-- You want a **well-established, peer-reviewed** procedure with guaranteed FWER control
-- You have **unequal group sizes** (Tukey's HSD handles this via the Tukey-Kramer adjustment; this method currently assumes equal $J$)
+- You need to detect real differences with higher effect sizes
+- You have **many groups** (6+), where the behavior of the uncertainty weights becomes harder to interpret
 - You need a method that is **immediately recognized** by reviewers and journals
-- You have **many groups** (6+), where the behavior of the uncertainty weights becomes harder to interpret
 - **Simplicity and reproducibility** are priorities over adaptive behavior

 ---